Summary

 Do any of these apps require an account?

-No account is required to record in these apps; some offer optional cloud sign‑ins for backup.
+No account is required to record in these apps.
+Some optional features (backups, cloud uploads) may require sign‑in—leave those disabled for local-only privacy.

 What's the longest single file I can record?